-- There is a company which deals in the international markets for buying and selling its products.
+- There is a company that deals in the international markets for buying and selling its products.
 These companies conduct transactions using foreign currency, so there are chances of the exchange rate loss or currency loss to these companies.
-These type of losses happens in the company when there is wide currency fluctuates in the market which is unfavorable for the company.
+These type of losses happens when there is wide currency fluctuates in the market, which is unfavorable for the company.
 So this leads to the currency loss to the company.
 These exchange rate loss or currency loss are treated as the non-operating expenses of the company and will be clubbed together and will be shown under the head non-operating income in the income statement of the company below the results from the continuing operations.

 - The person analyzing the financial health of the company generally calculates the non-operating expenses of the company and deducts the same from the income of the company from its operation in order to examine the company’s performance and estimating its maximum potential earnings.

-- When the non-expenses are calculated separately and shown separately in the income statement of the company, then it presents the clear detailed picture of the company to all its stakeholders and helps to assess actual performance of the business in far better way and if any problem with respect to such nonoperating expenses occurs then the same could also be brought in the notice of the management of the company.
+- When the non-expenses are calculated separately and shown separately in the income statement of the company, then it presents the clear, detailed picture of the company to all its stakeholders and helps to assess the actual performance of the business in a far better way and if any problem with respect to such nonoperating expenses occurs then the same could also be brought in the notice of the management of the company.

 - There are some expenses which sometimes creates confusion in the mind of the person bifurcating the expense that whether it should be treated as the operating and non-operating costs.
 So, the person doing bifurcation of the expense should have proper knowledge about the expenses which are operating and expenses which are nonoperating for the company then only it is worth to bifurcate the same.

 - One expense can be non-operating for one company whereas the same could be operating for the other company.
 So, there are no standard criteria for its bifurcation.
 It requires the time and effort of the person for the proper segregation of the expenses.